 Winter is the time to relax indoors by a log fire, indulge in beachfront winter storm watching or visit pristine alpine national parks.
-You can join with the locals at the Longest Night Film Festival and Dark Mofo in June, and at Hobart's Festival of the Voices or at Chocolate Winterfest, in Latrobe in July.
+You can join with the locals at Dark Mofo in June, the Festival of Voices in July or Tasmanian Whisky Week in August.

 Spring welcomes the return of longer, warmer days accompanied by fresh cool nights.
 It's the season of blooming gardens in the grounds of renowned historic houses, flower farms including the acclaimed Tulip Festival and the explosion of trout and other fish in highland rivers and lakes.